RoadieHQ/marketing-site/content/backstage/plugins/sonarqube.md

       sonarQube:
         baseUrl: https://your.sonarqube.instance.com

-  - intro: Get and provide SONARQUBE_AUTH/SONARCLOUD_AUTH as env variables (see Notes for more details)
+  - intro: Get and provide SONARQUBE_AUTH/SONARCLOUD_AUTH as env variables (see Notes on how to generate these values)

   - intro: Add annotation to your component-info.yaml file.
     language: YAML